 - Can we keep our fish?
 Unfortunately, no. Trout in Montana are one of our precious recources and are for the most part, all wild fish.
 There is very little stocking done in our state in rivers and streams and with a successful population of wild trout, it's our policy to practice catch and release fishing only on our guided fishing trips.
 While the Montana fishing regulations do allow for some keeping of fish and we don't think that's a bad thing, we prefer to put them back to catch again another day.

 - Do we still go if the weather is bad?
 Weather is simply a part of fly fishing in Montana.
 To be honest, some of the best of fishing are often during some of the worst weather.
-Our guides have fished through rain, snow, wind and hail on many occasions and while they prefer to fish in nice sunny weather, that's just not possible all of the time.
+Our guides fish in rain, snow, wind and hail on many occasions and while they prefer to fish in nice sunny weather, that's just not possible all of the time.
 Our recommendation is for you to come prepared for any type of weather.
-Not matter the time of year, a light fleece jacket or sweatshirt and a raincoat should always be in your bag.
-The best way to have the weather turn while out of the water is to forget one of those items.
+No matter the time of year, a light fleece jacket or sweatshirt and a raincoat should always be in your bag.
 Keep in mind that Bozeman sits in the Rocky Mountains.
 The weather changes often and fast and weather reports are often inaccurate.
 Like the old saying goes, "If you don't like the weather in Montana, wait 5 minutes."
 This is a lengthy answer to a simple question, but yes, we still go fishing if the weather is bad.

 - With so many options, which river do we fish?
 It is true that Bozeman is known as a mecca for fly fishing.
 We are just a short drive from the Yellowstone River, the Madison River and the Gallatin River.
 In addition, there are literally hundreds of small streams and other locations that can produce quality trout fishing opportunities within a short distance from town.
 With so many options, how do we pick?
 Our expert guides are on the water almost every day during the busy months and know where the best fishing opportunities lie.
 With that said, usually one of the first questions they ask is if you have a destination in mind.
 If you have always dreamed of floating through Paradise Valley on the Yellowstone River or wade fishing on the Gallatin River in the canyon, they will certainly try and accomodate.
 If your answer is simply "take me where the fishing is best," they will always have a location in mind where they feel they can privide a great experience.
 Communication is key when planning your day with the guide so if you have certain preferences, please speak up so we can provide you the experience you've been dreaming about.